 10-546-111 COACHING & INTERVIEWING TECHNIQUES ...apply listening and interviewing techniques to assess wellness levels and to facilitate health-related information exchange between the wellness practitioner and client.
 (Prerequisite: 10-546-104, Introduction to Wellness Coaching)

 10-546-113 WELLNESS MARKETING & TECHNOLOGY ...create and develop wellness marketing and promotion strategies to enhance customer and client participation in individual and group related wellness programming opportunities.
 Utilize technology and social media to promote wellness initiatives.
-(Prerequisite: 10-546-106, Wellness Programming & Design)
+(Prerequisite: Accepted in the Wellness & Health Promotion program)

 .
 Students must earn a "C" or higher in all 10-546-XXX courses.
 A student who withdraws or receives a grade lower than a "C" in a program course may apply for re-entry into the program.
 Consideration for re-entry will be at the discretion of the re-entry team and will be dependent on clinical availability.